scottx611x/CSCI-S-40/Lecture/Lectures.md

     - Caching NS then makes non-recursive queries to resolve
       - asks root: do you know about www.harvard.edu? root says: "no but I know another NS you can query about .edu domains"
       - asks .edu NS and rinse & repeat
+    - Caching nameservers know nothing initially but are willing to lookup anything
+    - Authoritative Nameservers know about their specific friends, but